oracle/python-oracledb/doc/src/user_guide/installation.rst

        cd /opt/oracle
        unzip instantclient-basic-linux.x64-21.6.0.0.0.zip

+   Note OS restrictions may prevent the opening of Oracle Client libraries installed in unsafe paths, such as from a user directory.
+You may need to install under a directory like ``/opt`` or ``/usr/local``.

 3. Install the ``libaio`` package with sudo or as the root user.
 For example::

        sudo yum install libaio